I won’t lie: the truth about activewear is pretty discouraging.

 I’m still going to wear the mediums for everyday/walking around, I’m just going to wear the large for workouts.
 (Or I’ll just be careful about which undies I wear under the mediums!)

-In addition to leggings, their Move by MATE activewear collection offers sports bras, biker shorts, and racer tanks that are made out of 92% GOTS certified organic cotton and 8% spandex, plus (of course) non-toxic dyes.
+In addition to leggings, their Move by MATE activewear collection offers other organic workout clothes like sports bras, biker shorts, and racer tanks that are made out of 92% GOTS certified organic cotton and 8% spandex, plus (of course) non-toxic dyes.
 And most of it is made right in Los Angeles where the brand is based.

 I also have their Organic Stretch Racer Tank and their Organic Stretch Sports Bra and I really like both!
 Both work great for me, but unfortunately, they’re not super-supportive for larger-chested folks—you can see Ana’s review on that here!